1950s quiz show scandals: The Big Surprise

 In December 1956, Dale Logue, a contestant on NBC's The Big Surprise, filed a lawsuit against the show's production company, Entertainment Productions, Inc., seeking either $103,000 in damages or reinstatement on the show as a contestant.
-Her claim was that, after being asked a question she did not know in a "warm-up" session, that she was asked the same question again during the televised show.
+Her claim was that, after being asked a question she did not know the answer to in a "warm-up" session, she was asked the same question again during the televised show.
 Her assertion was that this was done intentionally with the express purpose of eliminating her as a contestant.
 At the time Logue's lawsuit was filed, Steve Carlin, executive producer of Entertainment Productions, Inc., called her claim "ridiculous and hopeless".
 Assertions that Logue had been offered $10,000 to settle in January 1957 were called baseless.
 Charles Revson, head of Revlon and The Big Surprise's primary sponsor, asked the producers if Logue's accusation was true, and was told that it was not.

-In April 1957, Time magazine published an article detailing the depths to which producers managed game shows, just short of involving the contestants themselves.
-This was followed by the August 20, 1957, Look magazine article "Are TV Quiz Shows Fixed?", which concluded "it may be more accurate to say they are controlled or partially controlled."

 Dotto

-In August 1958, Stempel and Logue's credibility was bolstered when Edward Hilgemeier, Jr, a stand-by contestant on Dotto three months earlier, sent an affidavit to the FCC claiming that while backstage, he had found a notebook on set containing the answers contestant Marie Winn was to deliver.
+In August 1958, Stempel and Logue's credibility was bolstered when Edward Hilgemeier, Jr., a stand-by contestant on the game show Dotto three months earlier, sent an affidavit to the FCC claiming that while backstage, he had found a notebook on set containing the answers contestant Marie Winn was to deliver.

 Backlash

+In April 1957, Time magazine published an article detailing the depths to which producers manipulated game shows, just short of involving the contestants themselves.
+In August, Look magazine ran the article "Are TV Quiz Shows Fixed?", which concluded "it may be more accurate to say they are controlled or partially controlled."